piuccio/react-intl-formatted-duration/README.md

 ## Upgrading from version 1.0

 Version `2.x` allows to use the whole power of format-js message syntax.
 All you need to do is remove all keys like `daysSingular`, `dayPlural` and simply use `daysUnit` with the format described above.

+## Upgrading from version 2.0

+Version `3.x` has exactly the same API as version `2.x` but is a complete rewrite.
+You don't need to change your code.